hrbrmstr/Rforecastio/README.md

 I've bumped up the version number of `Rforecastio` to `1.3.0`.
 The new feature is:

--   added support for `time.function` parameter so you can specify either `as.POSIXlt` or `as.POSIXct` as a parameter (defaults to `as.POSIXlt`)
+-   added support for `time.formatter` parameter so you can specify either `as.POSIXlt` or `as.POSIXct` as a parameter (defaults to `as.POSIXlt`)